tmx37/tmx37/README.md

 ```
 One day, I'd love to to work in game industry as a developer.
-While working on my other projects, I like to learn, develop and study even on OpenGL, Unity, Unreal Engine, and QT frameworks.
+While working on my other projects, I like to learn, develop and study even on OpenGL, Unity, Unreal Engine, and QT.

 I am always open to collaborating on open-source projects and i strongly support open-source softwares.
 I believe that learning is a continuous process even (at work), and my whole focus is into improve my own skills.